 When I ask players if they want me to be honest with them about their strengths and weaknesses they all say yes.
 Now some might not like to hear it, but that want it.
 Or do they say yes, because it’s the right answer?

-I think the kids I train want the truth.
-The key is how you deliver it to them.
+One key is how you deliver it to them.
 As long as it’s respectable, not degrading and if you have a solution they’ll welcome it with open arms.

 The hard part can be the kids who are too hard on themselves.
 It’s great that they see their weaknesses, but oftentimes this personality type is better than they think.